fun4wut/P-Machine/readme.md

+# WASM version of PMachine

+Compiles to WASM, thus enabling Node.js and browser to run it.

+## Before

 This PMachine is for course project of Compilation Principles.

 Based on [http://fots.ua.ac.be/~pvgorp/professional/teaching/compiler1LIC/pMachine/](http://fots.ua.ac.be/~pvgorp/professional/teaching/compiler1LIC/pMachine/), and you can find all instruction specifications here.